Gamaunov/api/README.md

 <p align="center">
-I have also added swagger documentation for this application, which is available <a href="https://myapi-y4ih.onrender.com/swagger" target="blank">here</a>
+I have also added swagger <a href="https://myapi-y4ih.onrender.com/swagger" target="blank">documentation</a>.
-note that this documentation is not complete and will be updated in the future.
+Note that this documentation is not complete and will be updated in the future.
 </p>

 <p align="center">